adamdice5454/homelab-projects/Active Directory-OUs, File sharing, and connecting a client to the Domain Controller/README.md

 ### OVERVIEW

-In this lab, I will create Organization Units (OUs), move users and groups to OUs, enable the server to share files with the client,and connect a client PC to the server.
+In this lab, I will create Organization Units (OUs), move users and groups to OUs, enable the server to share files with the client,and connect a client PC to the domain controller.

 ### STEPS